RaayNoff/portfolio-Denis-Landing-/README.md

 - HTML
 - CSS
 - Java Script (First, the ES5 syntax was used, then I adapted the code to the ES6 syntax)
 ---
 1. GULP (Task Manager)
 2. SCSS
 3. BEM methodology for html tags naming
+4. MVC pattern
-4. Icons font
+5. Icons font
-5. Adaptive markup (Mobile-first | Desktop-fist)
+6. Adaptive markup (Mobile-first | Desktop-fist)
-6. NPM
+7. NPM